Appleflagshipstore/10mins-KWGT-Guide-and-Bugs/README.md

 ## Kustom Known Limits and Known Issues

-- Global variables have a limit of 8 characters.
+- Global variable names have a limit of 8 characters.

 - You can't rename global variable names.